Edition : English, French

 MAD was founded, in Beijing, in 2004 by architect Ma Yansong.
 The agency designs organic and dreamlike architectures that evoke - one could say invoke - man's spiritual and emotional connection with nature, the sky and the earth.
 An architecture of fiction, even anticipation, where nature and architecture merge.

 In 2018, the Centre Pompidou (Mnam-Cci) acquired a set of models for its permanent collections representing the agency's most significant projects from 2005 to the present day.
-On the occasion of the presentation of these works in the collections of the Centre Pompidou, MAD Architects edited mad X 10 projects by MAD Architects with HYX Publishing.
+On the occasion of the presentation of these works in the collections of the Centre Pompidou, MAD Architects edited MAD X 10 projects by MAD Architects with HYX Publishing.

 This book, conceived and designed by Ma Yansong, offers a "journey" among the agency's most significant projects, through photomontages, drawings, models and photographs.
-In particular, the following are presented: the agency's first international project built in Canada, the "Absolute Towers" (2006-2012) - also known in Toronto as "Marilyn Monroe Towers"-; the "Harbin Opera House" (2010-2015) and the "Chaoyang Park Plaza" (2012-2017) in China; the "Clover House" (2012-2016) in Japan; the "Lucas Museum of Narrative Art" in the United States (2016-2021); and "UNIC", the first project, carried out in France, to be delivered in Paris in 2019.
+In particular, the following are presented: the agency's first international project built in Canada, the "Absolute Towers" (2006-2012) - also known in Toronto as "Marilyn Monroe Towers"-; the "Harbin Opera House" (2010-2015) and the "Chaoyang Park Plaza" (2012-2017) in China; the "Clover House" (2012-2016) in Japan; the "Lucas Museum of Narrative Art" in the United States (2016-2021); and "UNIC", the first project, carried out in Europe, to be delivered in Paris this year.
 A contribution by Frédéric Migayrou allows us to discover and put into perspective the aesthetic and philosophical challenges of this naturalized architecture.
 A portrait of Ma Yasong by Frédéric Edelmann introduces the projects presented.

 If the Roman numeral "X" symbolizes the agency's ten emblematic projects, it also has a completely different meaning for Ma Yansong: the unknown and a passion for exploring new territories.
 How can we imagine the city of the future?
 In its work, MAD Architects strives to create a balance between human beings, the city and the environment, with particular attention to the spiritual and emotional needs of the inhabitants, their connection with nature.